dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/install.md

 Install-Package EntityFramework -Version <number>
 ```

-Note that `<number>` represents the specific version of EF to install, e.g. 6.2.0 is the version of number for EF 6.2.
+Note that `<number>` represents the specific version of EF to install.
+For example, 6.2.0 is the version of number for EF 6.2.

 EF runtimes before 4.1 were part of .NET Framework and cannot be installed separately.